From time to time, I receive emails I feel should be answered in a public forum, like this blog. I got this email Sunday:

 The basic concept is this: If we can reconstruct the meaning of our loss from the onset of our counseling experience, we can then better externalize the pain we feel, eliminate the void we imagine, and conceive better outcomes all in all.

 Constructivism is especially powerful when dealing with things like grief, abandonment, or betrayal.
-But it takes a therapist skilled in the art of meaning reconstruction to make this approach fruitful.
+But it takes a therapist skilled in the art of meaning reconstruction to render this approach fruitful.

 Hope that helps.